 Brands have always been in a tug of war for attracting customers, both online and offline.
 The methods of marketing and promotions, of course, change depending upon the medium that brands adapt to attract customers.
-No business can survive without the customers, particularly retail and eCommerce require more effort in brand positioning, customer experience, and sustainability.
+No business can survive without customers, particularly retail and eCommerce require more effort in brand positioning, customer experience, and sustainability.

 In the post covid world, digital space has taken up almost every sphere of businesses, and digital advertising has been one of the most common marketing channels to reach the online customers.
-This blog will cover more about affiliate frauds affecting the paid advertising industry, their impact on the advertisers, and how they can be prevented.
+This blog will cover more about affiliate frauds affecting the paid advertising industry, their impact on advertisers, and how they can be prevented.

 What are Ad Frauds?